-Texas A&M University-Commerce is committed to ensuring integrity and compliance with export control regulations.
+Texas A&M University-Commerce is committed to ensuring integrity and compliance with Export Controls regulations.
 The export of certain items, technologies software, and services is regulated for reasons of national security, foreign policy, prevention of the spread of weapons of mass destruction, and for competitive trade reasons.
-Export control laws restrict the shipment, transmission or transfer of certain items, software, technology and services from the United States to foreign countries, as well as "deemed exports" which are releases of controlled physical items or controlled information to foreign nationals located in the United States.
-Employees and students traveling on A&M-Commerce business or traveling with A&M-Commerce property are responsible for complying with export control laws and regulations when traveling outside the U.S.
+Export Controls laws restrict the shipment, transmission or transfer of certain items, software, technology and services from the United States to foreign countries, as well as "deemed exports" which are releases of controlled physical items or controlled information to foreign nationals located in the United States.
+Employees and students traveling on A&M-Commerce business or traveling with A&M-Commerce property are responsible for complying with Export Controls laws and regulations when traveling outside the U.S.

-Export Control training is available through the Collaborative Institutional Training Institute (CITI).
+Export Controls training is available through the Collaborative Institutional Training Institute (CITI).
 Please follow the steps below and begin your training.

 CITI Website Link: www.citiprogram.org